 Some people think only second-hand businesses sell refurbished phones.
 But that’s not true: Two of the major manufacturers — Apple and Samsung — sell their products refurbished with 12-month warranties.

-|AT&T||iPhone XR, iPhone 11||AT&T sells used phones under its "Certified Restored” label online and in stores|
+|AT&T||iPhone XR, iPhone 11||AT&T sells used phones under its "Certified Pre-Owned" label online and in stores|

 |Verizon||Samsung Galaxy Note 9, iPhone 11||Verizon's "Certified Pre-owned" phones are guaranteed to be "100% functional"|

-|Best Buy||Moto G6||All refurbished phones come certified by the Geek Squad, the retailer's tech support staff|
+|Best Buy||iPhone 8 Plus, Galaxy S20+ 5G||All refurbished phones come certified by the Geek Squad, the retailer's tech support staff|

 Aside from those retailers, there are numerous sites online that sell reconditioned phones.
 Reputable dealers include:

 If you choose to buy a refurbished phone from a reseller in a marketplace site like Amazon or eBay, make sure you only buy from vendors with a 98% or higher seller rating.